seothemes/genesis-sample-updatable/README.md

 9. Navigate to Appearance > Theme Editor and select the new Genesis Sample theme.
 10. Check that your custom code snippets were carried over to the new version.

+## Why is the config directory not in `updatable`?

+Ideally the `config` directory would also be placed inside the `updatable` directory.
+Currently there are no available filters for changing the location of the theme config files so it needs to be located in the theme root directory.
+Hopefully some filters are added in a future version of Genesis to allow the config directory to be moved.

+## How do I know if `updatable` was updated?

+Follow the steps below to check that the updatable directory was correctly updated:

+1. Follow steps 1 to 5 in the [Installation Instructions](#installation-instructions) above.
+2. Before updating, add a code snippet to the `/updatable/style.css` file (not the style.css file in the root directory).
+3. Run the update.
+4. Navigate to Appearance > Theme Editor and select the new Genesis Sample theme.
+5. Open the `updatable/style.css` file and check if the code snippet is there.

+If the custom code snippet is not there then the update was successful.